BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Fmmuriuki/README.md

 ## 9. How do headings and subheadings improve the readability and organization of technical documents?
 1. Headings help break informations into clear section.
 2.They help in scannability helps audience find key points easily, 3.They help ease flow logicaly when the audince are readingn through.
 ## 10. What are some best practices for creating effective headings and subheadings?
+1. Keeping headings descriptive ensuaring that headings summarize content beneath them, 2.
+Being consistent an maintaining a specific style 3.Avoiding Jargon by Making them accesible to all readers, 4. by always using Hierachy always making headings bold distinct and precise.
 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
+1. The Product name.
+2. Purpose briefly explain purpose and use of the product.
+3. Key Features highiliting the main functionalities, 4.
+Who it is for defining the targted audience.
 ## 12. How can you succinctly convey the purpose and key features of a product?
+1. Keeping it simple and avoiding technical Jargon, 2.Highliting Key features, 3.Focusing on the benefit of the programeand explain how it solves problems